Key things to think about before bringing an Employment Tribunal Claim

-Almost all Employment Tribunal claims are now required to comply before they are started with new rules on pre claim conciliation by ACAS, called Early Conciliation.
+Almost all Employment Tribunal claims can only be brought if they comply, before they are started, with rules on pre-claim conciliation by ACAS.

 Before making a claim please consider:

 Trying to resolve matters amicably with the employer first

 If this is done early on, the individual avoids all of the disadvantages of bringing a case (see below), and may achieve an outcome that the Employment Tribunal could not order, such as an agreed reference, or an apology.